Sanders portrait

-The Sanders portrait is reputed to be one of the few images of William Shakespeare done in his lifetime.
+The Sanders portrait is claimed to be an image made of William Shakespeare in his lifetime.
+It is named for the man claimed to have originally owned (and perhaps painted) the portrait, John Sanders, whose descendants claim that the family has owned the portrait for over 400 years.
 It features a middle-aged man wearing a black doublet with silver ornamentation.
 It also has a label affixed to the back which reads: